SHA-3: Hardware acceleration

 The IBM z/Architecture supports SHA-3 since 2017 as part of the Message-Security-Assist Extension 6.
 The processors support a complete implementation of the entire SHA-3 and SHAKE algorithms via the KIMD and KLMD instructions using a hardware assist engine built into each core.

+Parallel variants

+It is easier to accelerate parallel variants of SHA-3 such as ParallelHash128.
+One such implementation for SSSE3 is found in Crypto++.

 Usage in protocols

 Ethereum uses the Keccak-256 hash function (as per version 3 of the winning entry to the SHA-3 contest by Bertoni et al., which is different from the final SHA-3 specification).